sbogucki12/SpaASMR2018/README.md

 ## To Do Next:

-[ ] - Add button to remove video from Favorites.
+[ X ] - Add button to remove video from Favorites.

-[ ] - Upgrade "Saved to Favorites" from alert to a bootbox.
+[ ] - Upgrade "Saved to Favorites"/"Remove Video" from alerts to bootboxes.

 [ ] - Create a form for users to submit errors they discover in the app.